ligato/docs/docs/plugins/vpp-plugins.md

 By default, GoVPP connects to VPP using the `socket client`.
 This option can be changed using the environment variable of `GOVPPMUX_NOSOCK`, with a fallback to `shared memory`.
 In the shared memory case, the plugin connects to the VPP instance that uses the default shared memory segment prefix.

 The default behaviour assumes that there is only a single VPP running in an environment together with the VPP agent.
 In the case where VPP runs with a customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the SHM prefix in order to connect to the desired VPP instance.
-The prefix must be included in the GoVPPMux configuration file, [govpp.conf][govppmux-conf-file], with the key `shm-prefix`, and the value matching the VPP shared memory prefix name.
+The prefix must be included in the GoVPPMux conf file, [govpp.conf][govppmux-conf-file], with the key `shm-prefix`, and the value matching the VPP shared memory prefix name.

 ### Multiplexing

-The `NewAPIChannel` call returns a new API channel for communication with VPP via the `GoVPP` core.
-It uses default buffer sizes for the request and reply go channels.
-By default both are 100 messages long.
+The `NewAPIChannel` call returns a new API channel for communication with VPP using the GoVPP core.
+It uses default buffer sizes for the request and reply Go channels.
+By default, both are 100 messages long.

 A user plugin could blast configuration requests in bulk mode which could overload VPP.
-To avoid these situations, it is recommended that one use `NewAPIChannelBuffered`, and increase the buffer size for requests.
+To avoid these situations, it is recommended that one use `NewAPIChannelBuffered`, and increase the requests buffer size.
 This is useful since the buffer for responses is also used to carry VPP notifications and statistics, which can burst in size and frequency on occasion.
 By increasing the reply channel buffer size, the probability of dropping messages from VPP decreases at the cost of an increased memory footprint.

+**References:**

+- [GoVPPMux metrics proto file][govppmux-metrics-proto]
+- [GoVPPux metrics models][govppmux-metrics-models]
+- [GoVPPMux Conf File][govppmux-conf-file]

 ---

 ### Health Checks

-There are several health check mechanisms associated with the govpp plugin.
+There are several health check mechanisms associated with the GoVPPMUX plugin.
 Health check timeouts, retry, intervals and reconnects options can be set in the [govpp.conf][govppmux-conf-file].

 For convenience, here are those options: